Blog Archives

 Coffee shops usually have a couple kinds of coffee out.
 They can do many things to it (add steamed milk, add flavor shots, pour it over ice, sweeten it…), but there’s generally just coffee and decaf coffee in that decanter behind the counter.

-Tea shops usually have dozens (or hundreds) of different types of tea.
+Tea shops usually have dozens (or even hundreds) of different types of tea.
 Even our regulars don’t know them all, as most tea shops regularly add or drop teas.
 If you tell us, “I’m looking for a strong hot black tea” or “I’m looking for a fruity green tea,” we can help you find one.
 That’s our job, and we love doing it.

 3. Knowing how a particular tea is prepared